-We've taken care of the dry signal, placing a dedicated audio bus only for the dry signal coming after L3, right into the output stage.
+We've taken care of the dry signal, placing a dedicated and extremely well buffered audio buss only for dry signal coming after L3, right into the output stage.
 Your signal will never sound better than this, especially when mixing other 5 units together.
-This dedicated dry path is also useful for a quick "kill dry" selection, if you don't want any dry signal in your L/R speakers.